MillieMeng/MillieMeng/README.md

 ## About

-Psychology student at NYU (GPA 3.78) with hands-on experience across three domains: **clinical data** (NYSPI), **behavioral research** (NYU Infant Action Lab), and **business analytics** (e-commerce, customer segmentation).
-I bridge qualitative insight and quantitative rigor — comfortable working from raw survey data to regression output to stakeholder report.
+Data analyst with a psychology background at NYU (GPA 3.78).
+I work with behavioral and business data — transaction records, survey responses, observational coding — and turn them into findings that hold up: reliable metrics, clear patterns, decisions that can be acted on.

-My work sits at the intersection of behavioral research, statistical analysis, and decision support.
+Current work: SQL-based business analysis (e-commerce revenue, customer segmentation, cohort retention) and behavioral data pipelines in R and SPSS.
+Comfortable end-to-end — from raw data to stakeholder report.

 ---